daniel-enqz/ruby-corners-100/confident_ruby/README.md

 > Method construction and object design are not two independent disciplines.
 They are more like a dance, where each partner's movements influence the other's.
 The system's object design is reflected down into methods, and method construction in turn can be reflected up to the larger design.

-I believe that if we take a look at any given line of code in a method, we can nearly always categorize it as serving one of the following roles:
+_"I believe that if we take a look at any given line of code in a method, we can nearly always categorize it as serving one of the following roles:"_

 1. Collecting input
 2. Performing work